What is the Whole30?

 Meat, Seafood, & Eggs offer satiation to avoid overconsumption, meaning they signal to your brain that you are full and well nourished.
 Each meal should contain one or two palm sized servings of protein.

 Vegetables are anti-inflammatory and nutrient dense carbohydrates.
-Many people simply “don’t like” vegetables – I used to be one of them!
+So many people simply “don’t like” vegetables – I used to be one of them!
 After trying new recipes and cooking techniques, I love eating my veggies and am always finding new ways to enjoy them.
 It Starts with Food recommends having two or more servings of vegetables with each meal, for variety’s sake.
 After adding your protein to your plate, the rest of your meal should be vegetables.

 Fruits are also nutrient rich carbohydrates that reduce the risk of chronic inflammation.
 However, It Starts with Food cautions readers not to skimp on servings of vegetables in favor of fruit, since fruits are not quite as nutritious as veggies.
-The book also presents two other great points on fruit: eating fruit in response to sugar cravings is a psychologically unhealthy solution, and skip the juices and smoothies since they don’t contain as much satiating fiber and thus have “no brakes”.
+The book presents two other great points on fruit: eating fruit in response to sugar cravings is a psychologically unhealthy solution, and skip the juices and smoothies since they don’t contain as much satiating fiber and thus have “no brakes”.

 Good fats make a great energy source.
-Eating fat and ditching carbohydrates enables your body to relearn how to burn fat as fuel rather than just glucose (sugar).
+Eating fats and ditching carbohydrates enables your body to relearn how to burn fat as fuel rather than just glucose (sugar).
 This means that rather than having to snack every few hours, you will burn your body’s fat stores for energy.
 Some examples of healthy foods containing these fats are meat, avocados, coconut, nuts and olives.
 It Starts with Food recommends the following serving sizes for each of your meals: 1-2 tablespoons oils or butters, 1-2 heaping handfuls olives or coconut, one closed handful nuts or seeds, ½ to 1 avocado, 4-7 oz coconut milk.

 Sugar & Sweeteners (such as Aspartame, Sucralose, Saccharin & Stevia) fail all four of the Good Food Standards.
 Even maple syrup, molasses, honey, agave syrup and any other “natural” sweeteners are excluded from the Whole30.
 Read your labels, because sugar is snuck into everything!
 After enjoying whole foods without added sweetener, your palate will change and those artificially sweetened “treats” will taste fake and over-sweet.